dwitte/VLSI-Project/README.md

 Added hdl files to project.
 I am not using my solutions, I pulled from a repository made by lemmingapex.
 You can download his solutions from his repo at https://github.com/lemmingapex/elements_of_computing_systems.git

+Added list of standard cells that will be used to create the chip.
+I will not add any more than these, as it would make the project far too simple.
+In time, I may add a few more, so that I can test out features of the layout program as it progresses.